 Your daughter will have collective worship during form time each day and Marie, our School Chaplain and the Chaplaincy Team continue to provide opportunities for collective worship throughout the week.
 Father Kevin keeps in regular contact with the school too!

 How are teachers assessing how well students understood work delivered during lockdown?

 Teachers are using a range of formative strategies to assess students in lessons.
 These may be quizzes, short paragraphs or other ‘low stakes’ activities which provide teachers with information.

 Year 11 are having diagnostic assessments in all of their subjects.
-These will then inform students on their areas for improvement ahead of their Pre Public Examinations which take place after the half-term.
+These will then inform students on their areas for improvement ahead of their Pre Public Examinations (PPEs) which take place after the half-term.